Australian property bubble: Influence of planning laws

 Beginning in the 1980s, Australian states (who under the Constitution have control of environmental and land use issues) started progressively implementing more rigid planning laws that regulated the use of land.
 Planning laws often concentrated, after the 1990s, on restricting greenfield development in favour of "urban densification", or infill development.
 Land rationing is a system of banning development in all but designated areas, and can lead to extreme land price inflation if insufficient land is designated as allowed to be developed.

 The restrictive planning laws in Australia have used land rationing systems as part of the goal of restricting greenfield development in favour of infill development, but this inevitably lead to land prices, and thus house prices, rising significantly.
-There is good evidence to suggest that the price of a new unit of housing is the ultimate anchor of all housing in an area, so when planning laws that implemented land rationing severely drove up the cost of new homes, all other homes followed suit.
+The initial thesis of YIMBY Melbourne was that local opposition to development was limiting the development of new housing, however planning restrictions were later considered to be significant.